meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 ````

 The `--folder` argument tells `somsds_link2rec` to generate the links into
 a specific directory.
-The default behavior is to generate the links under a
+The default behavior is to generate them under a
 subdirectory (named as the `recording` name) within your current directory.

 If after performing your two analyses you decide to discard them, then you could